 The following interleukin-1 beta ELISA kit is suitable for analysing many diagnostic applications.
 The cells that are known to express IL-1b include endothelial cells, natural killer (NK) cells, trophoblasts, astrocytes, osteoblasts, keratinocytes, adrenal cortical cells, Schwann cells, neutrophils, oligodendroglia, T cells plus fibroblasts, monocytes and macrophages, platelets and megakaryocytes.
 Interleukin-1β can cause nuclear export of a specific NCOR co-repressor complex, leading to the de-repression of a specific subset of nuclear factor-kappa-B (NFKB)-regulated genes.
 It is a prominent microglia-derived cytokine which can cause oligodendrocyte death in co-culture with astrocytes and microglia, but not in pure culture of oligodendrocytes by alone.
 Furthermore, co-operation of IL-1 beta and PDGFB can result in inducing contractile-to-synthetic phenotype modulation of human aortic smooth muscle cells in culture.
 Micro-environmental IL-1β is essential for invasiveness and in vivo angiogenesis of different tumor cells.
 This association with the disease can be used to explain the biologic properties of IL-1 beta, thereby making it an important pro-inflammatory cytokine and a powerful inhibitor of gastric acid secretion.
-The following interleukin-1 beta ELISA kit offers a sensitivity limit of 0.15 pg/ml and it can be used to measure human samples of cell culture supernatant, serum and plasma.
+This interleukin-1 beta ELISA kit offers a sensitivity limit of 0.15 pg/ml and it can be used to measure human samples of cell culture supernatant, serum and plasma.

-The minimum detection sensitivity level of IL-1 beta (IL-1β, IL-1b) using current human interleukin-1 beta ELISA kit was approximately 0.15 pg/ml.
+The minimum detection sensitivity level of IL-1 beta (interleukin-1 beta, IL-1β, IL-1b) using current human interleukin-1 beta ELISA kit was approximately 0.15 pg/ml.
 The dynamic range for this assay is 3.9 – 250 pg/ml.